maverstr/Open-GL-Stargate-Project/README.md

 Objects:
 - Jumper (spaceship) which can be moved, outlined and exploded (explosion effect using the normals and geometry shader).
-- Stargate with its own shader for water ripple effect (sum of 4 circular wave and a spiral, moving with time))
+- Stargate with its own shader for water ripple effect (sum of 4 circular wave and a spiral, moving with time)).
-- Planet
+- Planet.
-- Edison type lightbulb (Use of blending for transparency of a light bulb glass)
+- Edison type lightbulb (Use of blending for transparency of a light bulb glass).
 - Sun with its own shader for corona effect.
 - "Weird" Cube with normal mapping.
 - Missile (not by me) with my own particle effects.